top of page

 PLACE_logo_white.png

-PLACE Project (Presenting Landmarks through Artistic Community Engagement) is a custom-tailored annual event that integrates history, dance, and the arts to celebrate a town’s cultural and historic landmarks.
+creates custom-tailored events that integrate history, dance, and the arts to celebrate a town’s cultural and historic landmarks.

 About